Autism Sleep Problems - A Guide on How to Help a Child with Autism to Optimize Sleep

 I admit it’s our fault.
 At that time, my husband was still working at his 9-5 office job and at night, both of us are so tired already that it seems our only goal at bedtime is just to put our son to sleep.
 So, we kind of just obeyed whatever my son’s preference was in sleeping.

 Fortunately, my husband decided to quit his job and we were able to figure out how we can resolve this.

 From long-time coddling in a standing position, we gradually accustomed our child to a short coddle in a sitting position.

-And since both of us were working from home, we became more patient and strategic on my son’s sleeping behavior.
+And since both of us were working from home, we became more patient and strategic about my son’s sleeping behavior.